 Figure 1.
 Estimated tsunami travel times from HTHH across the Pacific.
 On this map are noted the specific coastal and deep-ocean (DART) gauge locations annotated by their respective four-letter code as noted in Table 1.

 Table 1.
 Readings of the maximum tsunami wave amplitude recorded on coastal and deep-ocean (DART) sea level gauges across the Pacific Ocean.
-Maximum amplitudes were typically measured as half of the trough-to-crest of the large single wave on each gauge.
+Maximum amplitudes were typically measured as half of the trough-to-crest of the largest single wave on each gauge after the tidal component has been removed.
+In some cases, the maximum amplitude may be the absolute value of the difference between the largest peak or trough and undisturbed sea level at the time.
+Additional readings may be added to this list.
 Estimated travel times (ETTs) are the estimated times in hours and minutes for a tsunami wave to travel from HTHH to each gauge.